MejorAbierta/general/README.md

   Notes:
 > **Only HTTPS** URIs are accepted in production
 > Domains registered MUST exactly match the domains used, including subdomains
 > Register all redirect URIs fully where possible.
 This is the most secure option and what we recommend.
-For more information about redirect URIs, please see our redirect URI FAQ
-> The ORCID Public **API is free for non-commercial use by individuals** as stated in the Public APIs Terms of Service.
-By “non-commercial” we mean that you may not charge any re-use fees for the Public API, and you may not make use of the Public API in connection with any revenue-generating product or service.
+> The ORCID Public **API is free for non-commercial use by individuals** as stated in the [Public APIs Terms of Service](https://info.orcid.org/public-client-terms-of-service/).

 </details>